-Our Highlander Priest deck list guide outlines the best deck for Kobolds and Catacombs.
-This Highlander Priest guide also contains Mulligan advice, strategy tips, card combos and synergies.
+Our Highlander Galakrond Priest deck list guide features the best deck list for Season 73 (April 2020).
+Our Highlander Priest guide also contains Mulligan advice, card combos and strategy tips.

 Use the following links to quickly navigate to the section of the guide you're most interested in right now!

 Highlander Priest deck list and strategy

 Here's the latest version of Highlander Priest that we think you should be piloting.